 We maintain a register of instances of conflicts or potential conflicts as they arise.
-In those limited circumstances where a conflict over our approach to voting recommendations (aside from that directed by client-specific policies) arises which is not able to be resolved, an EOS director in the manner set out above will escalated it to an escalation group which reports to an independent sub-committee of the board of the international business of Federated Hermes.
+In those limited circumstances where a conflict over our approach to voting recommendations (aside from that directed by client-specific policies) arises which is not able to be resolved, an EOS director in the manner set out above will escalated it to an escalation group which reports to an independent sub-committee of the board of Federated Hermes Limited.
 The escalation group comprises the heads of investment, responsibility, client relations, compliance and EOS.
-The group is guided in reaching its decisions by our mission to deliver long-term holistic returns, our published Responsible Ownership Principles, voting policies and other appropriate industryendorsed guidance.
-If there is no majority view of the group, then the CEO of the international business of Federated Hermes will make a final decision.
-All such instances would be documented and reported to the risk and compliance committee - an independent sub-committee of the board of the international business of Federated Hermes.
-It is expected that votes cast by the investment teams of the international business of Federated Hermes would be consistent with the voting recommendations we provide to EOS' voting service clients other than in limited circumstances.
+The group is guided in reaching its decisions by our mission to deliver long-term holistic returns, our published Responsible Ownership Principles, voting policies and other appropriate industry-endorsed guidance.
+If there is no majority view of the group, then the CEO of Federated Hermes Limited will make a final decision.
+All such instances would be documented and reported to the risk and compliance committee - an independent sub-committee of the board of Federated Hermes Limited.
+It is expected that votes cast by the investment teams of Federated Hermes Limited would be consistent with the voting recommendations we provide to EOS' voting service clients other than in limited circumstances.